tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 The modification date for the file in ISO 8601 format for example `2019-02-24T15:00:00Z`

+### Interactive example: Using `tinydrive.pick`

+{% include live-demo.html id="drive-standalone-pick" type="tinydrive" %}

 ## `tinydrive.controls.pick`

-The `tinydrive.controls.pick` method enables you to pick files from {{site.cloudfilemanager}} and get the meta data of those files returned in a callback.
-For a complete list of available settings to pass into this method check the [Picker settings](#pickersettings) section in this page.
-A control object is returned which control the {{site.cloudfilemanager}} lifecycle, which it no longer does by itself.
+The `tinydrive.controls.pick` method enables you to pick files from {{site.cloudfilemanager}} and get the metadata of those files returned in a callback.
+For a complete list of available settings to pass into this method see [Picker settings](#pickersettings).
+A [Control Object](#controlobject) is returned which control the {{site.cloudfilemanager}} lifecycle, which it no longer does by itself.

-### File Picker Result Format
+### File picker result format

 The `tinydrive.controls.pick` method will return the selected value to the provided callback as an array of files with the following properties.